opensciencegrid/dosar/docs/Materials/06-RJob.md

 # Running a job with R

 ### Objective
 The objective of this exercise is to learn how to run a program that depends on a larger run-time environment that isn't already available on your cluster.
+The run-time environment refers to all the hardware and software resources available on the machine where your job is running.
+We will focus on the available software in this exercise.

 ## The Problem